bbelderbos/url-shortener/README.md

 # A simple URL shortener using Redis

-In this repo I built a quick and simple URL shortener showing random vs deterministic url codes (or slug) generation (I prefer the latter), storing the key (code), value (full URL) pairs in Redis.
-Lastly I use Typer (+ rich) for a nice quick command line interface to shorten and go to URLs.
+In this repo I built a quick and simple URL shortener showing random vs deterministic url code (or slug) generation (I prefer the latter), storing the key (code), value (full URL) pairs in Redis.

+Lastly I used Typer and rich (`pip install typer[all]`) for a quick and nice command line interface to shorten and go to URLs.

 TODO: build a simple GUI as an alternative interface ...